cap-js-community/feature-toggle-library/docs/architecture/index.md

 ## Initialization

-During initialization the Feature Toggles want to synchronize with the central state or lazyly create it based on the fallback values if necessary.
-Another goal is to make sure that _current_ validation rules are respected in all cases and, for example, retroactively applied to the central state.
+During initialization the Feature Toggles want to synchronize with the central state.
+Another goal is to make sure that _current_ validation rules are respected in all cases and retroactively applied to the central state.

 Initialization broadly has this workflow:

-- read the configuration
+- read and process the configuration
 - validate fallback values and warn about invalid fallback values
 - if Redis cannot be reached:
   - use fallback values as local state and stop
 - if Redis is reachable:
   - read state and filter out values inconsistent with validation rules
-  - publish those validated fallback values, where corresponding keys are missing from state
   - use validated Redis values if possible or, if none exist, fallback values as local state
 - subscribe to future updates from Redis

-After intialization, usage code can rely on always getting at least the fallback values (including invalid values) or, if possible, validated values from Redis.
+After initialization, usage code can rely on always getting at least the fallback values (including invalid values) or, if possible, validated values from Redis.

 ## Single Key Approach